damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 Let's assume that you don't know anything about what Continuous Integration is and why it's needed.
 Or, you just forgot.
 Anyway, we're starting from scratch here.

 Imagine that you work on a project, where all the code consists of two text files.
-Moreover, it is super-critical that the concatenation of these two files contains the phrase "Hello world".
+Moreover, it is super-critical that the concatenation of these two files contains the phrase "Hello world."

 If there's no such phrase, the whole development team stays without a salary for a month.
-Yeah, that is damn serious!
+Yeah, it is that serious!

 <!-- more -->